rannerboy/corona-transition2/README.md

 ```

 ### moveBungy()
 Moves a display object using a "bungy strech" effect in x and/or y direction.
+Requires the target display object to have a path with four nodes ((x1, y1), ..., (x4, y4)), like images and rects.

 ```lua
 transition.moveBungy(displayObject, {